jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 It is evident from the plot that the AUC for the RandomForest ROC curve is higher than that for the KNN ROC curve.
 Therefore, we can say that logistic regression did a better job of classifying the positive class in the dataset.
 Building a random forest starts by generating a high number of individual decision trees.
 Random forest models are accurate and non-linear models and robust to over-fitting.
+(4)

 In conclusion, the XGboost and the Neural Network were the two best models with overall same performance.

+Bibliography:

+1- Jason Brownlee , "How to Use ROC Curves and Precision-Recall Curves for Classification in Python", "https://machinelearningmastery.com/roc-curves-and-precision-recall-curves-for-classification-in-python/", January 13, 2021
+2- Bhandari, Aniruddha , "AUC-ROC Curve in Machine Learning Clearly Explained" "https://www.analyticsvidhya.com/blog/2020/06/auc-roc-curve-machine-learning/", June 16, 2020
+3- Takaya Saito, "The Precision-Recall Plot Is More Informative than the ROC Plot When Evaluating Binary Classifiers on Imbalanced Datasets",  "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4349800/"
+4- Author Derrick Mwiti, October 26th, 2021; Random forest models are accurate and non-linear models and robust to over-fitting' 'https://neptune.ai/blog/random-forest-regression-when-does-it-fail-and-why'